Mohammedsinanpk/task-manager-app/Answers to technical questions.md

 Given more time, I would enhance the application with the following features:

-Firebase Backend Integration – Replace localStorage with Firestore to enable multi-device sync and user authentication.

 Drag-and-Drop Task Reordering – Allow users to rearrange tasks using libraries like react-beautiful-dnd.

 Recurring Tasks – Add the ability to set tasks to repeat daily, weekly, or monthly.

 Notifications & Reminders – Send browser or email notifications for upcoming and overdue tasks.

-Collaboration & Sharing – Enable multiple users to collaborate on a shared task list.

-Theming & Dark Mode – Provide users with customizable themes and a dark mode option.

-Mobile Optimization – Ensure a fully responsive and mobile-friendly UI.

-These improvements would make the task manager more functional, user-friendly, and scalable for real-world usage.